rootstrap/blog/content/White or black hat? - Pablo Blanco.md

     happen if someone obtained a database with sensitive customer information.
     Having a security specialist can greatly prevent the possible effects of an exploited vulnerability in systems.

+---

+### Summary

+Ethical hacking process and vulnerability assessment can help us to expose threats and weaknesses reducing business risks in a controlled way.

+The strategic decision to use an ethical hacking service can be extremely beneficial for an organization, resulting in increased awareness of unknown vulnerabilities and the implementation of stronger security measures and network protections.

+Ultimately, whether or not a company takes a chance on hiring this kind of services will be for them to decide - but it is certainly an option that businesses should at least consider as part of their efforts to build more secure solutions and avoid cyber attacks.